stylekit/stylekit.github.io/_posts/2017-02-05-Xcode-and-spm.md

     ]
 )
 ```
-👆 baszically adds Swift-utils as a third Party framework in your project
+👆 basically adds Swift-utils as a third Party framework in your project
 - Terminal: ``swift build`` 👈 downloads the dependencies from github and builds binaries (aka .framework)
 - Terminal: ``swift package generate-xcodeproj`` 👈  Creates an XCode project that has .framework files
 - XCode: Open the .xcodeproj file file -> Target -> Cocoa app